nikhilp1234567/recursive-RL-social-media-post-optimizer/Brand Strategy Report File.md

 - F. Existing Solutions and Gaps: What they use now and what's missing.
 - G. Strategic Angle & Content Examples: How should the subject position themselves to this persona?
 Provide three specific, compelling post ideas as examples.

-5. Brand Pillars & Value Proposition Identify three core, evocative Brand Pillars.
+5. Brand Pillars & Value PropositionIdentify three core, evocative Brand Pillars.
 For each pillar:

 - Name: Give the pillar a memorable name (e.g., "The Unfiltered Builder," "Pragmatic Innovation").
 - Evidence & Anecdote: Provide a specific example or quote from the source material that proves this pillar exists.